Do you dream of business success?

 - Project management

-Businesses with systems are value higher, and are sold at higher multiples.
+Businesses with systems are valued higher and are sold at higher multiples.

-Successful entrepreneurs look at marketing as an investment and those who fail look at marketing as an expense.
-Your challenge is to figure out cost effective ways to market your business.
+Successful entrepreneurs look at marketing as an investment and those who fail to look at marketing as an expense.
+Your challenge is to figure out cost-effective ways to market your business.

 - Understand exactly who is your customer.